Anijah Mclaurin

 ADOBE PREMINER

-How to Survive Adulthood: A Beginner’s Guide is a small, honest field manual that translates the weird, weighty blur of growing up into doable steps.
-Part diary, part checklist, it mixes lived-feel mini-essays.
-It doesn’t promise perfection—it offers tools, language, and a reminder: you’re not behind; you’re building.
+How to Survive Adulthood: A Beginner’s Guide is a small, honest field manual that translates the weird, weight of growing up into adulting.
+It served as a personal reminder: you’re not behind; you’re building.
+The project reframes “adulting” not as a checklist of achievements, but as a series of experiments, mistakes, boundaries, and small wins.

-The video is almost a collage of moments in my life that I feel represent adulthood, in which I try to indicate—with quick cuts, ambient sound, and handheld frames—how ordinary rituals quietly add up to a life: laundry cycles, bus rides, grocery receipts, budgeting tabs, rent emails, cracked-screen mornings, and late phone calls with my mom.
-Together these fragments sketch a candid, unglamorous, and ultimately hopeful portrait of adulthood: making small choices, keeping promises to myself, and learning to rest without guilt.
+The video is a collage of moments in my life that I feel represent adulthood that tends to stack on your plate such as laundry cycles, bus rides, grocery receipts, budgeting tabs, rent emails, and late phone calls with my mom.
+Together these fragments paint a picture of unglamorous, and ultimately hopeful portrait of adulthood: making small choices, keeping promises to myself, and learning to rest without guilt.

 Don’t Bite off more than you can chew